crossplane-contrib/provider-kubernetes/docs/enhanced-provider-k8s.md

 Please note that currently the resource management policy and DeletionPolicy are two separate mechanisms to declare the resource policy at different level: Crossplane runtime level vs. provider level.
 To avoid the potential conflict or confusion, it is highly recommended to use the policy at provider level over Crossplane runtime level when you use Provider Kubernetes as the provider level policy is a super set of Crossplane runtime level policy and has more options.

-When both are defined, to determine if the resource can be deleted or not, both policies need to be considered, and the one at Crossplane runtime level will be taken into account at first.
+In case both are defined, to determine if the resource can be deleted or not, both policies need to be considered, and the one at Crossplane runtime level will be taken into account at first.
 That means:

 * If `DeletionPolicy` is defined, then the resource will not be deleted by provider, no matter what policy is defined at provider level.
 * If `DeletionDelete` is defined, then relying on the policy defined at provider level, if `ObserveCreateUpdate` or `Observe` is specified, then the resource will not be deleted, otherwise, it will be deleted by the provider.